Thursday, November 26, 2020

 Ish gewd…!”
 Came Varhi’s muffled reply.

-“Stars and stones…” Cyial let out in yet another sigh.
-At least the boy had put his boxers back on again and was loosely covered up in a blanket now draping from behind his back, though he supposed he couldn’t blame him too much.
+“Stars and stones…” Cyial let out in yet another mirthful chuckle.
+At least the boy had put his boxers back on again and was loosely covered up in a blanket, which was currently draping over him from behind his back, though he supposed he couldn’t blame him too much.
 Wearing that much armor when they were more or less “safe” was pretty cumbersome and they had just woken up.
+Despite his condition clearly improving compared to last evening, it was clear the other boy still had plenty of discomfort from the pain.
+He hid it well, but Cyial could note the occasional winces when he tried to move too much too quickly.

 Nayleen being the early bird as she usually was, fixed breakfast early and was nearly done by the time Varhi and Sairek were beginning to rouse.
 Sairek as usual being the very last one to get up, had managed to get to sleep in the end.